Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.md

 ## 2023.08.16

 - [x] Update CI → Separated out formatting, tests, and mypy.
 Could separate out more.
-- [x] `DmfCostanzoDataset` takes too long to load, consider making it regular dataset, not `InMemory`. → Tried making a [[DmfCostanzoDataset Out Memory Dataset|src.torchcell.datasets.scerevisiae.costanzo2016#dmfcostanzodataset-out-memory-dataset]] and this takes forever to save all files.
+- [x] `DmfCostanzoDataset` takes too long to load, consider making it regular dataset, not `InMemory`. → Tried making a [[DmfCostanzoDataset Out Memory Dataset|torchcell.datasets.scerevisiae.costanzo2016#dmfcostanzodataset-out-memory-dataset]] and this takes forever to save all files.
 - [x] Recover repo after accidentally deleting instead of deleting cache → missed most recent notes.

 ## 2023.08.15

 - [x] Create an analogous sequence embedding dataset for the nucleotide transformer.
-- [x] Unify the embedding datasets with a nucleotide embedding datasets → [[src.torchcell.datasets.embedding]]
+- [x] Unify the embedding datasets with a nucleotide embedding datasets → [[torchcell.datasets.embedding]]
 - [x] Test goings on the nucleotide transformer and the utr transformer. → not yet tested properly.
 - [x] Run the nucleotide transformer overnight. → Still took half of the next day on local. should consider batching on GPU.
 - 🔲 DMFCostanzo takes too long to load, consider making it regular dataset, not `InMemory`.